Juli2017/simple-page/README.md

 Link to website: https://juli2017.github.io/simple-page/

-This is my final story project for my Data Visualization For All MOOC Link to Week 3 Exercises for Peer Review
+This is my final story project for my Data Visualization For All MOOC

 <iframe src="https://juli2017.github.io/leaflet-map-simple" width="90%" height="350"></iframe>